abhinandkrishna20/Pdf2Img-converter/README.md

 ## 📖 License

-Rig is licensed under the MIT License.
+Pdf2Img is licensed under the MIT License.